Station Name: PARTINGTON (2nd site)

 The original alignment was still in place in 1961.
 The original alignment has an underbridge under the B5158 while the deviation had an overbridge to give the line sufficient height to bridge the Manchester Ship Canal.

-The ramp of the Liverpool platform looking north west at Partington Station in February 2006
+Remains of the subway on the Liverpool platform at Partington Station in in February 2006

 P